 This course is for those interested in developing their skills or enhancing existing knowledge in these areas.

-The fee for this workshop is £210.
+The fee for this workshop for academic year 2019/2020 is £220.
 The fee includes registration and tuition as well as lunch at the stunning University restaurant, Bistro Point.

 Certificate of Attendance: on completion of the course.

 Discounts available for GFSB members.
 Please contact the GFSB to confirm the discounts available.